GaussianBeV: 3D Gaussian Representation meets Perception Models for BeV Segmentation

 \section{Conclusion}

 In this paper, we introduced GaussianBeV, a novel image-to-BeV transformation method that is the new state-of-the-art on BeV semantic segmentation.
-Based on an \textit{online} 3D gaussian generator, it transforms each pixel of an image feature map into semantized 3D gaussians.
+Based on an \textit{optimization free} 3D gaussian generator, it transforms each pixel of an image feature map into semantized 3D gaussians.
 Gaussians are then splattered to obtain the BeV feature map.
 We have shown that the gaussian representation enables fine 3D modeling thanks to its ability to adapt to the different geometric structures present in the scene.
-We hope that this initial work will open the door to further research in 3D perception using \textit{online} gaussian splatting representation.
+Future work will aim to generate a more compact 3D Gaussian representation to improve computing time.
+We hope that this initial work will open the door to further research in 3D perception using \textit{optimization free} gaussian splatting representation. \\